danielrand/Computer-Vision-Chain-Coding/README.md

 # Computer-Vision-Chain-Coding
-Image object edge detection using Chain Code computer vision technique.
+Image object boundary detection using Chain Code computer vision technique.

 # How to run: